bzy-xyz/Survivalist2-BallisticsTweaks/README.md

 significant range.

-This mod changes the distribution of all ranged weapon spread to be closer to a normal distribution, scaled such that around 95% of the shots are within the requested spread.
-This should dramatically increase the lethality of all ranged weapons beyond their optimal range, as well as the lethality of shotguns at any range.
+This mod changes the distribution of all ranged weapon spread to be closer to a normal distribution, scaled such that around 99% of the shots are within the requested spread.
+This should somewhat increase the overall lethality of all ranged weapons beyond their optimal range, as well as the lethality of shotguns at any range.

-This is technically accomplished by rescaling a Bates distribution (average of 5 uniform random samples), which avoids trigonometry while providing a "good enough" approximation for gameplay.
-As a side effect, all raycasts are restricted to about 1.6 times the requested spread, eliminating the need to worry about pathological effects like pellets going backwards ever happening.
+This is technically accomplished with the help of rescaling a Bates distribution (average of 5 uniform random samples), which avoids trigonometry while providing a "good enough" approximation for gameplay.
+The radial deflection angle should be Rayleigh distributed to achieve a bivariate normal distribution, which we accomplish by taking the Euclidean norm of two random variates.

+We also tweak the shotgun spread to bring it closer in line with real-world numbers, as well as the maximum inaccuracy angle.
+Untrained or impatient characters will still tend to miss their targets most of the time, but less egregiously than under vanilla settings.

 Requirements
 ------------